sileneer/sileneer.github.io/_posts/2023-11-11-bypass-tutorial.markdown

 xattr -d com.apple.quarantine /Applications/Clash\ Verge.app
 ```

-Replace the `/Applications/Clash\ Verge.app` with the path of your Clash Verge app
+Replace the `/Applications/Clash\ Verge.app` with the path of your Clash Verge app, if necessary